pravinquant/Uphole-plotting-Near-surface-Modelling/README.md

 By downloading or using the Software, Licensee/User acknowledges that they have read this Agreement, understand it, and agree to be bound by its terms and conditions.

 ## Installation/Usage
-The software can be launched by clicking the
+The software can be launched by clicking the **NearSurfaceModeling.exe**

-## HelpFiles
-The help files for using this software has been included in the directory

 ## Contact details
 https://www.linkedin.com/in/praveen-kumar-k-4b044a253